Scriptception/Dynamic-Node-Size/README.md

 ## Settings
 ### Node Size Controls
-- **Size Multiplier:** Controls how much the number of connected nodes affects the node size (slider).
+- **Size Multiplier:** Controls how much the number of connected nodes affects the node size (number input, 1-10).
-- **Multiplier Scale:** Additional global scaling factor for all node sizes (slider).
+- **Multiplier Scale:** Additional global scaling factor for all node sizes (number input, 1-5).
-- **Maximum Node Size:** Caps the maximum size a node can reach (slider).
+- **Maximum Node Size:** Caps the maximum size a node can reach (number input, 10-200).
 - **Maximum Depth:** Limits how deep the plugin traverses when calculating connected nodes.
-Lower values improve performance and focus on direct connections (slider, 1-20, default: 3).
+Lower values improve performance and focus on direct connections (number input, 1-20, default: 3).
-- **Restore to Default:** Resets only the above sliders to their default values.
+- **Restore to Default:** Resets only the above number inputs to their default values.

 ### Exclusions
 - **Exclude Folders:** Add folders to exclude from dynamic sizing using an autocomplete picker.
 Remove folders with a single click.